fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 The `val futureEcho` is no longer a definition of the `echo` program that we can
-rerun or substitute using referential transparency, but is instead a cache of
+rerun or substitute using referential transparency, but is instead the result of
-the result of running the side effecting `echo` program at the moment the
-runtime choose to initialise `futureEcho`.
+running `echo` once.

 `Future` conflates the definition of a program with *interpreting* it (i.e.
 running it).
 As a result, applications built with `Future` are difficult to